Corporations Elections Licensing Securities Charities

 Macon, Georgia 31217-3858

 You must submit a completed application with the required nonrefundable application fee and meet the current licensure requirements.
-Please visit the Board’s website at www.sos.ga.gov/plb/ot and review the rules and Georgia law regulating the profession, and, the Fee Schedule for all fee requirements.
+Please visit the Board’s website and review the policies, rules and Georgia law regulating the profession as well as the Fee Schedule for all fee requirements.

 No. You cannot use your out of state license to practice in Georgia.
 You must hold a valid license issued by the Georgia State Board of Occupational Therapy in order to practice in Georgia.